Flood Risk Community Engagement & Resilience Officer

 ✨Tip Number 1

-Familiarise yourself with the Welsh Government's National Strategy for Flood and Coastal Erosion Risk Management.
-Understanding the key objectives and recent initiatives will help you demonstrate your knowledge and passion for community engagement during interviews.
+Familiarise yourself with the National Strategy for Flood and Coastal Erosion Risk Management in Wales.
+Understanding the key objectives and recent initiatives will help you demonstrate your knowledge during interviews and show your commitment to the role.

 ✨Tip Number 2